RebeccaColquhoun/Colquhoun_and_Hawthorne_earthquake_precursors/README.md

 ## Use of code:
 1. calculatePC_multiprocessing --> this creates a phase coherence object for each earthquake, and calculates the phase coherence.
 Uses PC_calculator and PhaseCoherence
 2. consolidate_detections --> this takes phase coherence detections from each earthquakes objects, and concatenates them into lists, based on detection limit.

+##Data:
+Expects data to be arranged in folders, by earthquake.